Eli's Story

 A family driven from their home to start a new life in an unfamiliar land.

-Born into a prominent family in Pakistan in 1941, Eli’s early life was idyllic — until the fateful day in 1947 when fundamentalists attacked his neighborhood.
-In the rampage and terror, his mother was murdered, and his father critically injured; it was a full year before his father recovered determined to find a safer place to live, the surviving family members moved to Bombay, India.
+Born into a prominent family in Pakistan in 1941.
+Eli’s early life was idyllic – until the fateful day in 1947 when fundamentalists attack his neighborhood in the rampage and terror, his mother was murdered, and his father critically.

 Starting fresh with the familiar